 Struggling with Keto Baking?Subscribe to my Keto Baking email series, receive 10 FREE Keto Baking Printables, and become a Keto Baking STAR!

-This almond flour keto bread recipe is a soft, airy bread perfect for making keto breakfast toast or keto sandwich.
+This low-carb bread recipe is a soft, airy bread perfect for making keto breakfast toast or keto sandwiches.
 Obviously, it has a light almond flavor as it’s mainly made from almond flour.

-The reason why most keto breads have eggy flavor comes from the extreme amount of egg yolk used in the recipe.
+The reason why most keto bread loaves have an eggy flavor comes from the large quantity of egg yolks used in the recipe.
 This Almond Flour Bread recipe uses only two egg yolks.

-This keto almond flour bread recipe won’t rise much on its own because it’s made of gluten-free keto flours.
+This low carb bread recipe won’t rise much on its own because it’s made of gluten-free keto flour.
 Indeed, flours without gluten don’t rise much, but a few techniques help gluten-free bread rise and get fluffy.